auberger/UPF_COMAK/README.md

 **Sensitivity Analysis**:
 - A sensitivity analysis is planned to evaluate the influence of subject-specific loading and boundary conditions, using a statistical shape model to assess sensitivity to geometry, alignment, cartilage thickness, and other factors.

-**Uncertainty and Peer Review**:
+**Uncertainty**:
 - Identifying uncertainty is challenging due to unknowns in many input parameters.
-The approach has not yet undergone peer review.

 **Generalizability**:
-- Testing the generalizability of the workflow with other independent datasets and instrumented patients for validation is planned but not yet completed.
+- Testing the generalizability of the workflow with other independent datasets and instrumented patients for validation is planned but not yet completed

 **Forward Dynamic Simulation**:
 - The output of COMAK can be used to drive forward dynamic simulations for further analysis.